 By many measures, community solar is on the rise.

-In the last year, it’s driven an outsized portion of solar growth.
-Though analysts are still finalizing numbers, Wood Mackenzie Power & Renewables forecasted community solar would be the driver of over one-third of annual solar demand in 2018.
+In the last year, it’s driven an outsized portion of overall solar growth.
+Though analysts are still finalizing the numbers, Wood Mackenzie Power & Renewables forecasted community solar would be the driver of over one-third of annual solar demand in 2018.
 By 2023, analysts expect community solar to make up 30 percent of non-residential solar deployments.

-It’s within that context that consulting firm DEFG released its recent report on making community solar more accessible to low income customers.
+It’s within that context that consulting firm DEFG released its recent report on making community solar more accessible to low-income customers.
 The working group for the report — comprising 60 participants including utilities such as Michigan’s Consumers Energy, community solar accessibility organization Solstice, and utility and corporation commissions from seven states and Washington, D.C. — received grants from sources including the Department of Energy, Illinois’ Commonwealth Edison and the embattled Pacific Gas & Electric to compile the findings.

 “There’s a lot of interest in wanting to bring together solar access for low-income communities,” said Judith Schwartz, the lead author of the repot and president of consulting group To The Point.
 “This goal of equitable access to renewables is a good goal that’s on the top of everybody’s mind, but how do you do it?”

 Wood Mackenzie and Vote Solar released a report last year on that very topic.
 The DEFG report adds to the body of knowledge on making solar more inclusive.

 Building for accessibility

 The group came up with a variety of recommendations that planners can mix and match “cookbook style,” according to Schwartz, to create programs.
 Broadly, they recommend that regulators, utilities, consumer advocates, investors and state and local governments work to make community solar programs as flexible and varied as possible, so they’re able to include a greater number of users.